-The Budget Control Act of 2011 (the "BCA") enacted 10-year discretionary spending caps which are expected to generate over \$1 trillion in savings for the U.S. Government, a substantial portion of which comes from DoD baseline spending reductions.
-On January 2, 2013, the American Taxpayer Relief Act of 2012 (the "ATRA") was signed into law, which among other things effectively delayed the implementation of the automatic sequestration process to March 1, 2013 and reduced the spending cuts that were scheduled to occur during 2013 in proportion to the delay.
-Although we cannot predict where these cuts will be made, we believe our portfolio of programs and product offerings are well positioned and will not be materially impacted by such proposed DoD budget cuts.
-We have not seen a material impact to our first quarter 2013 revenues as a result of the sequestration process.
+The Budget Control Act of 2011 (the "BCA") enacted 10-year discretionary spending caps which are expected to generate over \$1 trillion in savings for the U.S. Government, a substantial portion of which comes from Department of Defense ("DoD") baseline spending reductions.
+On January 2, 2013, the American Taxpayer Relief Act of 2012 (the "ATRA") was signed into law, which among other things effectively delayed the implementation of the automatic sequestration process to March 1, 2013, and reduced the spending cuts that were scheduled to occur during 2013 in proportion to the delay.
+Although we cannot predict where all the mandated cuts will be made, we believe our portfolio of programs and product offerings are well positioned and will not be materially impacted by DoD budget cuts.
+We have not seen a material impact on our revenues during the first half of 2013 as a result of the sequestration process.
 However, we believe certain military and defense programs may experience delays in the receipt of components from suppliers or the shipment of finished product to our customers due to delays in the receipt of government approvals.
-Additionally, furloughs could cause delays in a variety of other areas including contracting payment processing and approvals.
-We continue to monitor this process and work with our suppliers and customers to understand the potential impact on our Company.
+Additionally, furloughs could cause delays in a variety of other areas including contracting and payment processing.
+We continue to monitor developments in this area and work with our suppliers and customers to understand the potential impact on our Company.